LobsterHoney Docs

 The scoring engine runs automatically after every trap hit.
 As more signals accumulate for a session, the score and classification may escalate.
 A session that starts as BOT can be reclassified to AI_AGENT_MALICIOUS as the agent continues to interact with traps.

-You can view the full scoring breakdown for any session in the Incidents view of the dashboard, including which signals fired, their point values, and the resulting classification.
+You can view the full scoring breakdown for any session in the Incidents view of the dashboard, including which signals fired and the resulting classification.